macjayz/COCIN_ICT_PROJECT/README.md

 ## Testing

 To run tests, you can use JUnit and Mockito for unit testing or tools like RestAssured for integration testing.
 Write tests for the desired endpoints or functionalities.
+DepartmentControllerTest.java test file is supplied in the project test directory for unittesting

 ## Troubleshooting